William Davies (footballer, born 1854): Football career

 Davies was a pioneer of football in Oswestry, and first played for Oswestry St Oswalds, the first football club established in the town, becoming team captain.
 On 4 September 1875, he was present at the meeting held at Oswestry Cricket Club to form an association football club to represent the town.
 This was the birth of Oswestry F.C., later to evolve as Oswestry Town.

 In February 1876, he took part in trials organised by Llewelyn Kenrick to select Welsh players to represent their country in a match against Scotland.
 The match was played at Hamilton Crescent, Partick, the home of the West of Scotland Cricket Club on 25 March 1876, with Davies playing at outside-right in a 2–2–6 formation.
 The Welsh were well defeated, conceding four goals without reply.

 Described as "equally at home as a forward or half back (who) could pass the ball accurately and possessed good dribbling skills", Davies was sometimes criticised for selfishness, although "his presence as a forward always meant danger for opposing defences."

 On 18 January 1879, he was one of eight Oswestry based players to be selected for the first international match between Wales and England, including three who were spending a season with Oswestry as their own club, Druids, was temporarily without a ground.
 The match was played at the Kennington Oval, London in atrocious weather conditions with the team captains agreeing to play only 30 minutes in each half.
 The match report in The Times said "In spite of the fact that a thick layer of snow covered Kennington-oval on Saturday, the match between England and Wales, announced for that day, was played."
 England scored twice in the first half, with Davies scoring the Wales reply in the 47th minute; Davies, "with his usual brilliant dash landed the first goal for Wales, amidst tremendous cheering".
 According to Philip Gibbons, "England were surprised by the level of skill shown by the Welsh team."

-For the 1883–84 season, Davies played for Oswestry White Stars, helping them reach the final of the Welsh Cup where they defeated Druids 1–0 in a replay.
+In the 1883–84 season, Davies helped Oswestry reach the final of the Welsh Cup where they defeated Druids 1–0 in a replay.